ironpeakservices/ironpeak.be/content/blog/message-away.md

 **Verdict**: very good
 Signal tries to keep as little as possible and encrypt the rest, including metadata.
 This has proven itself to be a great privacy argument.

+#### 5. Trustworthy

+**Verdict**: very good
+The Signal foundation provides a trustworthy way of supporting further development and operation of Signal.

 ### Investigating Wire

-**ironPeak score**: 3/8
+**ironPeak score**: 3/10

 #### 1. Cross-Platform